30hours/3lips/README.md

 - ADS-B associator will associate the highest SNR target within some delay and Doppler boundary around the truth.

-The coordinate registration uses 1 of the following algorithms:
+The target localisation uses 1 of the following algorithms:

--
+- **Ellipse parametric** samples an ellipse (2D) at 0 altitude.
+Find intersections between 3 or more ellipses such that the distance to each point is under some threshold.

+- **Ellipsoid parametric** samples an ellipsoid (3D).
+Find intersections between 3 or more ellipsoids such that the distance to each point is under some threshold.

+- **Spherical intersection** a closed form solution which applies when a common receiver or transmitter are used.
+As described in [Two Methods for Target Localization in Multistatic Passive Radar](https://ieeexplore.ieee.org/document/6129656).

 The system architecture is as follows: